animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 # (Begin disproof)

-For some reason this edit feels better than the previous.
-The previous, while more speicfic and correct, causes me physical pain
+This version is more specific and correct than the previous, but for some reason causes me actual physical pain that I can feel physiologically.

 ## (time-clock version)